raviddog/cpp-tutorial/wiki/Home.md

 ## Reading these tutorials

+The tutorials are broken down into multiple Sections.
+Each section covers a range of topics, as well as a single programming project.
+Each topic exists as a Page inside the section.

 The main chunk of these tutorials will be text paragraphs, like this one, and code blocks.
 The code blocks will look like the following:

 ```c++